Program Layout

 This statement appears only at the beginning of the main program and the symbolic name main-name must be unique (not used elsewhere in any of the program units).

-There may also be any number of external procedures (subroutines and functions) and BLOCKDATA subprograms.
+There may also be any number of external procedures (functions and subroutines) and BLOCK DATA subprograms.
 Every program unit must end with an END statement.

 END